+ MRCEM Primary

 The MRCEM SBA consists of 180 single best answer (SBA) questions delivered in two 120 minute papers with 90 questions per paper.

-Please see the MRCEM SBA information pack (July 2021) for detailed information on this examination.
+Please see the MRCEM SBA Regulations and Information pack (November 2023) for detailed information on this examination.

 Glossary of terms used in RCEM examinations (April 2023)